-Every parent of all girls or all boys has all kinds of ideas about why that particular arrangement is preferable to another.
+Every parent of all girls or all boys has all kinds of ideas about why their particular arrangement is preferable to the other.

 That’s just what we do.

 As the mother of three daughters, or a girl-maker as I have referred to myself in the past, I can reel off a host of reasons I’m thankful we did not produce the boy I thought I wanted for twenty minutes some thirteen years ago.
 Okay, I’ll admit it right now: There was a time when I thought it might be interesting to have at least one of each.
 That changed the very instant our third baby girl made her grand and spirited entrance, with her jet-black hair, reminiscent of Don King, and her first clenched and raised in support of the sisterhood.
 A true believer in the adage that good things come in threes, I knew there would not be a number four – so no chance for a boy! – not without divine intervention at least.

 And so the case began to build.
 I heard myself saying things like, “We have all the girl stuff!” and “I know how girls work!”
 It’s not that I have anything against boys.
 There’s one in particular I have chosen to spend the rest of my life with.
 And my father and my brother?
 They’re pretty amazing, too.
 But like my cousin says about her own boy brood, I do believe God gave me daughters for a reason.
 During no other time of the year does this become more apparent than wintertime, when the days are shorter and your house can seem exponentially smaller – in direct correlation to the number of kids with which you have been blessed.

 Like most parents, especially those who work from home or have chosen to stay at home full-time to manage a family, I know exactly where I stand on outside play: It rocks!